Form

 EU, EEA and Swiss citizens must use a valid passport when travelling to the UK, ID cards are no longer be accepted as valid travel document for entry to the UK.
 Please check GOV.UK for further details and exceptions.

 Border Force will use the information provided about the persons on board to consider whether anyone onboard requires permission to enter the UK, and if so whether to grant this permission.
 Those who require permission to enter must receive notification of permission to enter the UK prior to disembarking the aircraft in the UK.
 Permission may be granted remotely (without seeing a Border Force Officer) via email or telephone.
-If you have not been contacted by Border Force, or are unsure you or any person onboard require permission, you should contact your local Border Force team who will be able to provide assistance.
+If the responsible person is not contacted by Border Force, or is unsure whether any person onboard requires permission, they should contact the local Border Force team who will be able to provide assistance.

-Failure to obtain permission to enter the UK may result in you entering the UK illegally and being subject to enforcement action.
-Additionally, if those on board require permission to enter the UK, the captain, agent or owner of the aircraft may be charged £2000 for each inadequately documented person carried on the aircraft.
-Border Force use the term ‘carriers’ liability’ to describe this potential charge.
-Further information about the immigration rules, visa requirements and carrier’s liability can be found on GOV.UK.
+Failure to obtain permission to enter the UK may result in an individual entering the UK illegally and being subject to enforcement action.
+Additionally, if those on board require permission to enter the UK, the responsible person may be liable to a charge (carriers’ liability) of £2000 for each inadequately documented person carried on the aircraft.
+Further information about the immigration rules, visa requirements and carriers’ liability can be found on GOV.UK.

 Customs requirements when travelling to the UK